 Credit risk is the risk that the counterparty will not meet its obligation under a financial instrument or customer contract, leading to financial loss.
-The credit risk arises principally from its operating activities (primarily trade receivables and Unbilled Revenue) and from its investing activities, including deposits with banks and financial institutions and other financial instruments.
+The credit risk arises principally from its operating activities (primarily trade receivables) and from its investing activities, including deposits with banks and financial instruments and other financial instruments.
 The carrying amounts of financial assets represent the maximum credit risk exposure.

 Credit risk is controlled by analysing credit limits to whom credit has been granted after obtaining necessary approvals for credit.
-The collection from the trade receivables and Unbilled Revenue are monitored on a continuous basis by the receivables team.
+The collection from the trade receivables are monitored on a continuous basis by the receivables team.